AmirYa412/Playwright-TypeScript-Automation/api-tests/README.md

 2. `Protocol` - The protocol of `API_BASE_URL`.

 ### Configuration Options
+You can change the default configuration options in the `playwright.config.ts` file.

 * Timeout for test execution is 10 seconds.
 * Assertion's timeout is 3 seconds.